 It’s why it’s so crucial to keep good bookkeeping records, so that you can claim all your allowances, and pay the right amount of tax!
 Hey, every penny really does count right now.
 Check out our guide to tax relief and allowances for self-employed people to learn more.

-What are the current Income Tax rates?
+What are the Income Tax rates and thresholds for 2023/24?

 |Tax Band Name||Tax Band Range||Tax Rate|